triggermesh/docs/docs/targets/infrajs.md

 - The outgoing event must be a JSON structure that contains [context attributes][ce-context-attributes] at the root and [data payload][ce-data] at the `data` element.
 See [JSON format reference][ce-json].
 - If the outgoing event is nil or no outgoing event is returned, no CloudEvent will be replied and the processing will be considered successful.
 - When not present at the outgoing event, these context fields will be defaulted:
     - `specversion` will be set to the incoming value.
     - `source` will be set to the incoming value.
     - `id` will be set to the incoming value.
-  - `datacontenttype` will be defaulted to `application/json`.
+    - `datacontenttype` will default to `application/json`.

 ## Examples